machine-gun-dg/faqtest/README.md

 <br> • Integration and Interoperability,
 <br> • Scalability and Performance.

-### What is the Java version used?
+### + What is the Java version used?
 NIB typically uses the latest version available at the time of the project.
 **The minimum JDK required is 17.**

-### What are the Java framework used?
+### + What are the Java framework used?
 There are a variety of frameworks that we can use but primarily we use Spring.
 An accurate list of framework depends on the specific configuration that will be adopted for the specific project.

-### What is the deployment architecture?
+### + What is the deployment architecture?
 Is it Container based?
 NIB can use container as well as as bare metal and virtual machine or a combinations of all

-### Does target architecture follow Microservice Architecture?
+### + Does target architecture follow Microservice Architecture?
-The architecture is cloud-native and imposes no limitations on developing microservices.
+The NIB architecture is **cloud-native** and imposes no limitations on developing microservices.
 Migration is preferably conducted as a 1:1 iso-functional transformation.
 Transitioning to microservices is typically addressed as part of the second phase of the modernization journey.

-### Are there any Vendor specific libraries/SDK that will need to be part of code?
+### + Are there any Vendor specific libraries/SDK that will need to be part of code?
 What will be the maintenance or upgrade path for it?
 The NIB proposal is highly flexible and can be provided in various formats, including a no vendor lock-in option that includes full access to the NIB framework source code.
 Subscription models are also available, along with permanent licenses that include maintenance and support.